KikiBerg/Kikicodes/TESTING.md

 ### Responsiveness

 I have tested my deployed project on multiple devices to check for responsiveness issues.
 No issues were found.
 Apart from the Chrome Devtools, I've used [this site](http://www.responsinator.com/) to quickly check responsiveness on different devices and get screenshots for the testing.md file.
+The screenshots for desktop are from devtools.

 `Home Page`